dncgmh/simp-validator/README.md

 The `validate` function takes a value and a rule, and returns a `ValidationResult` object.
 The `ValidationResult` object contains a `success` property indicating whether the validation was successful, and a `message` property containing an error message if the validation failed.

-4. Validate an entire data object against a schema using the `validateSchema` function:
+4. Validate an entire data object against a schema using the `schemaValidate` function:

 ```typescript
 const data = {